-The 2007 Academic Year once again demonstrated the quality teaching and learning occurring at St. Mark's Coptic Orthodox College.
-The staff and students of the College are to be commended for their efforts throughout the year and for the wonderful results attained.
+The 2008 Academic Year has once again produced wonderful student results, demonstrating the quality teaching and learning taking place at St. Mark's Coptic Orthodox College.
+Both staff and students of the College are to be commended for their efforts and hard work throughout the year.

-Higher School Certificate Synopsis
+Higher School Certificate

+Synopsis

-In 2007, 55 students sat for the New South Wales Higher School Certificate in 22 courses.
-In total, 99% of candidates across all courses achieved marks of 50 or more (Band 2 or higher) with 41% of these placed in Band 5 and 6 (80-100 marks) and nearly 71% of candidates in Band 4 or above.
-Of the 42 candidates who sat for one unit extension courses, all achieved 25 marks or more out of 50, with 36% of these achieving in the highest bands with 40 marks or more.
+In 2008, 57 students sat for the New South Wales Higher School Certificate in 23 courses.
+In total, 98% of candidates across all courses achieved marks of 50 or more (Band 2 or higher), with 50% of these placed in Band 5 and 6 (80-100 marks) and 78% of candidates in Band 4 or above.
+All the candidates who sat for the Mathematics Extension I & II courses achieved in Bands E3 and E4 (70-100 marks)